-Skift recently turned the big 5 and to mark their fifth birthday they decided to reminisce on how the travel industry has changed since they began.
-Following their lead we also took a look back at the last 5
+Skift recently turned the big 5 and to mark their fifth birthday they decided to reminisce on how the travel industry has changed since they began. following their lead we also took a look back at the last 5

 5 years ago we were living in a pre-online travel consolidation phase.
 Expedia, Travelocity, and Orbitz were separate companies and kayak was but a twinkle in Priceline’s eyes.
 In recent years there has been a wave of consolidation in the online travel world that’s led to two key players in the U.S. (Priceline Group and Expedia) and one in China (Ctrip).
 And it wasn’t just the OTAs that were at the consolidation

 game; there were also some unprecedented large-scale mergers and acquisitions of hotel operator companies.
 As Skift put it, if it wasn’t Expedia buying up nearly every former competitor, Accor was buying up nearly every future competitor and Marriott every adjacent competitor.
 Between them they own 56 brands and a whopping 9,200 hotels.

 Some cities have experienced shortfall in long-term rental accommodation due to Airbnb and some hoteliers claim it lead to an uneven playing field believing it has quickly become a threat as travellers choose to book with independent hosts rather than with traditional hotels.

 With that said, others would debate that Airbnb has only brought a business to the online world that was already in place long before the World Wide Web.
 Nevertheless, Airbnb has reshaped vacation rentals and only continues to expand.

 product offering as newcomers to the market began offering a plethora of more affordable agile mobile products and services that would enable them keep up with the demands of their new digital savvy guests and help them remain competitive.